Houston Truck Accident Attorney

 - Documents evidencing the load and prior deliveries

 - Examination of the accident scene

 - Poor Training

-Many 18-wheeler drivers have a commercial driver’s license and allowed out on the road.
+Many 18-wheeler drivers have a commercial driver’s license and are allowed out on the road.
 Simply having a CDL is insufficient training in operating an 80,000-pound truck.
-Motor carriers have a duty to ensure that their drivers are properly trained and able to safely operate the big rigs.
+Motor carriers must ensure that their drivers are adequately trained and safely use the big rigs.
 Ongoing safety training must be a part of all trucking company operations.

 Truck Equipment Inspections